exokitxr/exokit-site/mkdocs-material/docs/realityTabsIntro.md

 ## Reality Tab Use Cases

-Use cases for Reality Tabs are plenty.
+Reality Tabs open a world of possibilites for creative use cases.

 You can use Reality Tabs for:
-* multiple 3d XR sites running at the same time
+* multiple 3d XR sites running in parallel
+* seperate XR sites communicating with eachother
 * multiple XR sites running in the same 3d space
+* XR bots that are constantly running
+* much more, be creative!

 ## Technical Explanation

 Reality Tabs are seperate user windows.
 Each Reality Tab renders at the same time in their own context before being composited into the display/headset/what have you.
 [Previously this was done synchornously](https://github.com/webmixedreality/exokit/pull/760), one window at a time, switching GL contexts to the correct one.